conda-forge/cfep/cfep-10.md

 ## Motivation

-It can be difficult for maintainers and would be maintainers to identify which feedstocks could use their help.
+It can be difficult for maintainers and would-be maintainers to identify which feedstocks could use their help.
 Additionally, it is difficult for core to know which feedstocks need additional help or archiving.
-Finally, users of CF packages may find it difficult to understand which packages are dorment.
+Finally, users of CF packages may find it difficult to understand which packages are dormant.
 This proposal aims to expose this information more clearly.

 ## Specification

-This proposal creates four new statuses
+This proposal creates four new statuses:

-### In Perfect Standing
+### In Excellent Standing
-The feedstock is actively maintained, new versions of the packages are being created as needed, autotick bot PRs are addressed
+The feedstock is actively maintained, new versions of the packages are being created as needed, PRs and issues are addressed promptly.
-(merged, fixed, or closed) promptly.
 Less than 3 bot PRs are open at once.
 More maintainers are always welcome.

 ### In Good Standing
 Maintainers are responsive but probably overworked.
 Multiple PRs and issues have begun to pile up.
-We should advertise these as needing new maintainers.
+We should advertise these as needing additional maintainers.

 ### Unsupported
 This feedstock has no or unresponsive maintainers and either needs new maintainers or to be archived.